LucasMull/dbgen/README.md

      FIELD1's entity, if there are no possible unique entities for insertion, NULL will be output instead.

-     The attachment always occurs to the leftmost non-composite key, and a composite key may never attach to another composite key.
+     The attachment always occurs to the leftmost not-attached field, and a composite key may never attach to another composite key.

      \~
-        will attach the field at the right side the symbol, to the leftmost non-composite field
+        will attach the field at the right side of the symbol, to the leftmost not-attached field

      Examples: